xively/XivelyObjectiveC/README.md

 // Also add the datastream parent feed id myDatastream.feedId = 100;

-// Finally, fetch the datastream from Cosm [myDatastream fetch];
+// Finally, fetch the datastream from Xively [myDatastream fetch];

 // ...